Who needs to attend

 - if any specialist reports are likely to be required for your application

-- key areas to focus on in your application.
+- key areas/ concerns to address in your application.

 You'll also get feedback on the design of your proposal – as well as feedback from a resource consent planner, this can include feedback from urban design, heritage, traffic, geotechnical and/or noise experts.